 - Ovarian cancer ranks fifth in cancer deaths among women, accounting for more deaths than any other gynecologic cancer.

 - About 200,000 people in the U.S. are currently living with ovarian cancer.

 - A women’s risk of getting ovarian cancer during her lifetime is about 1 in 78.

 In addition to always tagging @ocrahope and use #TealAction in your social media posts, feel free to share these links directly on your social media channels.

 Below you will find sample posts for Facebook and Twitter.
 Facebook posts are allowed to be as long as you want, although we recommend keeping them concise.
 Twitter posts are limited to 280 characters.
 Of note, it is common practice to post more frequently on Twitter than on Facebook.
 To make your post stand out, we recommend always including a photo.

-- In Washington DC today for @ocrahope Advocacy Day, taking #TealAction and meeting with @XcongressMember to tell my story, and talk about why ovarian cancer research funding is crucial.
+- Today is @ocrahope Virtual Advocacy Day!
+I'm taking #TealAction and meeting with @XcongressMember to tell my story, and talk about why ovarian cancer research funding is crucial.
 Thanks, OCRA.
 OCRAHOPE.org.

-- Every 24 minutes another woman is diagnosed with ovarian cancer.
-I’m in D.C. today taking #TealAction with @ocrahope to advocate for funding and support from congress for ovarian cancer research.
-I just spoke with @XSenator & she was so supportive.
+- Every 23 minutes another person is diagnosed with ovarian cancer.
+I’m taking #TealAction with @ocrahope to advocate for funding and support from congress for ovarian cancer research.
+I just spoke virtually with @XSenator & she was so supportive.
 Please share this post and show @Xsenator how much we appreciate her dedication.